 Tackling the impediments

 India has the potential to play a much larger role in the air cargo market, especially with international carriers looking at Asia as a major growth driver for its air cargo business.
-However, the major airports in India, even after enjoying the geographical advantage and suitable location to serve as a transshipment hub, have not been explored to its full potential.
-According to Keku Bomi Gazder, CEO, AAI Cargo Logistics and Allied Services (AAICLAS), the reasons are customs and security policies and the absence of uniform transshipment handling procedures at major airports.
+However, the major airports in India, even after enjoying the geographical advantage and suitable location to serve as a transhipment hub, have not been explored to its full potential.
+According to Keku Bomi Gazder, CEO, AAI Cargo Logistics and Allied Services (AAICLAS), the reasons are customs and security policies and the absence of uniform transhipment handling procedures at major airports.
 Another roadblock is the absence of a full-fledged air cargo hub backed by strong regional connectivity and road network for last-mile transportation.
-Gazdar says, “The transshipment cargo, which constitutes as much as 60-70 per cent of the total volumes handled by some of leading airports, is almost negligible for Indian airports.
+Gazdar says, “The transhipment cargo, which constitutes as much as 60-70 per cent of the total volumes handled by some of leading airports, is almost negligible for Indian airports.
 Therefore, adhering to the guidelines of the National Air Cargo Policy, the government has decided to mandatorily earmark the land for air cargo operations at the existing and upcoming airports.
 The infrastructure, connectivity, and ancillary facilities at major airports are being looked in to for a much-needed air cargo hub.”

 Vipin Vohra, Chairman, Continental Carriers believe collective efforts are being made by the respective authorities and institutions to make India among the top five air freight markets by 2025.
 “Standard operating procedures (SOPs) are being developed to streamline processes.
 The government is working on this vision by removing all bottlenecks to promote the development of a last-mile/first-mile connectivity program at international/regional gateways, thereby reducing the time taken to promote faster movement of the goods through India,” he says.